Jacksoften/wine-catalog/README.md

 # First Exploration
 * LIST OF ALL PDFs IN THE FIRST SAMPLE WITH A PATTERN OF BIG NUMBER AND SMALL NUMBER ON THE UP-RIGHT CORNER.

 * All filenames are in the form of UCD_Lehmann_0000.jpg

-* I used ggplot2 package to recover the words and numbers according to their position. *one example is put in ./notes*
+* I represented words and numbers according to their position for the convinience of viewing if words are correcly catched by pdf parser engine. *one example is put in ./notes*

 ## 0208
 Nothing